MrGasS/ArdSCSino-stm32/README.md

 # ArdSCSino-stm32 [Personal files from MrGasS]

-Files and folders with [GAS] are mine
+Files and folders with [GAS] are mine.

 Here I'm including only a corrected gerber files for PCBs printing, hex files compiled from source code, Hardfiles to use this project on 68k Macs and other personal sh*t.